a device which keeps material moving in a tank or vessel; the movement may be required to prevent settling and to mix material

 activities utilizing information from past and current performance records to objectively predict mechanical problems; predictive maintenance is a proactive monitoring approach rather than a time-based or reactive approach

-preventive maintenance
+preventative maintenance

-activities based on a periodic sampling and inspections; it normally involves the routine scheduling of maintenance activities; this schedule is based on past experience and manufacturers’ recommendations
+activities based on periodic sampling and inspections; it normally involves the routine scheduling of maintenance activities; this schedule is based on past experience and manufacturers’ recommendations

 prime mover